caleb-freitas/json-parser/README.md

 All of the above parsers are exported and can be used to parse specific JSON data types.

-If you want to check how to use each of the above parsers, please check the docummentation comments in the source code at the [main file](./app/Main.hs)
+If you want to check how to use each of the above parsers, please check the docummentation comments in the source code at the [main file](./app/Main.hs).

+## Main Topics Covered

+- Applicatives.

+- Functors.

+- Parsing.

 ## Reference

-All this code was developed while watching [this tutorial](https://www.youtube.com/watch?v=N9RUqGYuGfw) from [Tsoding](https://tsoding.github.io/)
+All this code was developed while watching [this tutorial](https://www.youtube.com/watch?v=N9RUqGYuGfw) from [Tsoding](https://tsoding.github.io/).